vectordotdev/timber-io/_docs/ruby/metrics.md

 ## Example 2: Timing a batch processing job

+Just like above, instead of focusing on the individual timing metrics, we recommend logging an actual event.

 In some cases, volume is high enough that logging individual events is not feasible.
-In these situations, we recommend logging summary events.
+In these situations, we recommend logging summary events:

     {% highlight ruby %}
     100_000.times do